 Please complete a Free Case Evaluation on this page to learn more.

 Symptoms of Vision Loss

 Loss of eyesight is a frightening, unfamiliar feeling that often leaves accident victims in utter shock.
 Vision loss can truly change a person’s life in an instant.
 While vision loss ranges from partial to total and from temporary to permanent, any form of lost eyesight can be distressing to a personal injury victim.
 Following a catastrophic event, injured parties often need time to cope with their newfound physical state.

-Beyond dealing with the many emotions that naturally come with eyesight loss, accident victims must worry that they will be awarded compensation to cover whatever lost wages, medical bills, and pain and suffering will follow.
+Beyond dealing with the many emotions that naturally come with eyesight loss, accident victims must worry about whether they will be awarded compensation to cover whatever lost wages, medical bills, and pain and suffering.
 When this occurs, personal injury victims often fail to recognize that vision loss is occurring.